About the Product

 There is no cost to students or employees for either the pooled testing or individual reflex tests.
 Some insurance carriers may attempt to bill copays or deductibles, this is in violation of the Families First Coronavirus Response Act (Attachment-PLAW-116bubl127) Section 6001 and the CARES Act Section 3202 (Attachment PLAW-116bubl136).

 Insurance does not cover pooled testing, so your school is covering the costs of pooled testing through government funded grants.
-It does cover the individual reflex testing.
-The rationale is that the person is in a positive pool if they were potentially exposed to an individual with COVID.
+It does cover individual reflex testing.
+The rationale is that the person is in a positive pool may have been exposed to an individual with COVID.
 Reflex tests are submitted to insurance, insurance carriers should cover the cost of testing through the government funded, Cares Act.
 If for some reason the claim is denied, the insured will NOT be billed.

 Following our laboratory processes, Quadrant Biosciences will report back to the campuses the following information: